Some regularity results for $p$-harmonic mappings between Riemannian manifolds: Introduction and main results

 \item[Regularity Question (Regular ball)] \emph{Are $p$-harmonic mappings $u\colon M\to N$, $1<p<\infty$, necessarily locally $C^{1,\alpha}$ if $u(M)$ is contained in a regular geodesic ball $B_R(P)\subset N$?} \end{description}

-In the present paper, we shall provide affirmative answers to these two questions.
-Before turning to the statement of our main results, let us point out that in the case when $N$ has non-positive curvature, the regularity method of Hardt and Lin~\cite{hl87} (and also~\cite{Luckhaus88,f90}) necessarily generates singular sets for minimizing $p$-harmonic mappings $u\colon M\to N$, and the criteria mentioned above (to deduce that the singular set $S_u$ is empty) seems not working directly without any further a priori regularity assumption for $u$.
+In the present note, we shall provide (partial) affirmative answers to the above two questions.
+Before stating our main results, let us point out some difficulties that will occur and our strategies and innovations.
+For the first problem, that is, when $N$ has non-positive curvature, the regularity method of Hardt and Lin~\cite{hl87} (and also~\cite{Luckhaus88,f90}) necessarily generates singular sets for minimizing $p$-harmonic mappings $u\colon M\to N$, and the criteria mentioned above (to deduce that the singular set $S_u$ is empty) seems not { to be} working directly without any further a priori regularity assumption for $u$.
 The argument of Schoen and Uhlenbeck ~\cite[Corollary]{su82} also fails in our setting as composition of (square of) the distance function with a $p$-harmonic mapping fails in general to be a sub-$p$-harmonic function.
-On the other hand, the method from~\cite{hkw77,f89} relies crucially on the fact that the range of $u$ lies in a (smaller) regular geodesic ball of $N$.
-Thus, to obtain optimal regularity results, new idea is needed to handle the regularity question in this case.
+To overcome these difficulties, we will combine some ideas from Gromov-Schoen \cite{gs92}.
+For the second problem, we revisit the famous paper of Hildebrandt, Kaul and Widman \cite{hkw77} and apply some delicate estimates on curvatures to derive an important Caccioppoli type inequality, from which follows a Liouville type theorem for $p$-harmonic mappings from $\R^l$ to the regular geodesic ball.
+Then, the criteria of Hardt-Lin \cite{hl87} for singular set applies.

+After answering the above two problems, we shall {furthermore} derive some estimates on gradient of $C^1$-smooth weakly harmonic mappings.
+These estimates will {lead} to certain Liouville type theorem for $p$-harmonic mappings on complete non-compact Riemannian manifolds with nonnegative curvature.